Elbridge T. Gerry Sr.: Horseracing and polo

 He was a founding member and President of the Harness Racing Museum & Hall of Fame in Goshen, New York, where he was inducted in 1975.
 He was a partner in the Arden Homestead Stable with his uncle E. Roland Harriman.
 The stable produced two winners of the Hambletonian Stakes: Titan Hanover in 1945 and Flirth in 1973.

 He won the U.S. Open Polo Championship and the Monty Waterbury Cup, three times each.
 He played with Thomas Hitchcock Sr. and Stewart Iglehart.
 He served as Chairman of the United States Polo Association (USPA) from 1940 to 1946.
 He was inducted into the Museum of Polo and Hall of Fame on March 15, 1991.

 Philanthropy

 He served as a vice president and Trustee at The Boys' Club of New York.
 He also served as Trustee and President of the New York Society for the Prevention of Cruelty to Children, founded by his grandfather, Elbridge Thomas Gerry, in 1875.

 Personal life, death and legacy

 In 1932, Gerry was married to Marjorie Y. Kane (1909–1999), the daughter of John P. Kane (d.
 1949).
 She attended Miss Chapin's School and graduated from the Ethel Walker School in Simsbury, Connecticut, in 1927.
 The wedding took place at the Episcopal Church of St. John of Lattingtown.
 After the ceremony, the reception took place at High Lindens, the bride's parents house.
-He had two sons and a daughter:
+He had two sons and a daughter.
+His son Peter Goelet Gerry, Jr. was the co-founder and managing partner of Sycamore Ventures, a private equity and venture capital investment firm.